KajolLokhande7385/WeatherWebApp/README.md

 # WeatherWebApp
-Live Weather Web App using HTNL,CSS,JS ,which gives all the information about weather, temperature and all.
+Live Weather Web App using HTML,CSS,JS ,which gives all the information about weather, temperature and all.